mikey-t/db-migrations-dotnet/README.md

 # db-migrations-dotnet

-This is a NuGet package and sample solution that show how to manage DB migrations using plain SQL scripts and the built-in dotnet ef tool (Entity Framework) using some simple wrapper code to provide a connection string and give EF your script paths.
+This is a NuGet package and sample solution that show how to manage DB migrations using plain SQL scripts and the Microsoft CLI tool `dotnet ef` (Entity Framework) using some simple wrapper code to provide a connection string and give EF your script paths.
 All this without actually forcing you into using EF for your data access (we're only using it for the DB migrations themselves).
 An example project also shows how to use simple node package.json commands and gulp tasks to make the process even easier.

 You could extend this concept into a small framework, or just copy and paste a few lines from this example into your own project.
 The point is that you can get DB migrations without being forced into using EF for data access and without using a heavy opinionated DB migrations framework.